iMikie/Create_Processing_Library/README.md

 ==
 ###Note:
- Note that SampleLibrary's  constructor takes a parameter of **PApplet parent**.
+ This is important to repeat: SampleLibrary's constructor takes a parameter of **PApplet parent**.
 When you call this constructor you pass *this*.
  From your main sketch tab, *this* is actually Processing itself.
-By passing *this* you can now access Processing's built in functions and we do this with *println*.
+By passing *this* you can now access Processing's built in functions as we do this with *println* inside *sampleprint*.

-###Advanced Note:
+###Advanced Notes:
-If you use Processing's Serial class inside your library use this javac command instead:
+If you use Processing's Serial library inside your library use this javac command instead:
 ```
 javac  -classpath "/Applications/Processing.app/Contents/Java/core.jar:/Applications/Processing.app/Contents/Java/modes/java/libraries/serial/library/*" -d . *.java
 ```